mgc93/mgc93.github.io/_projects/1_project.md

 **Additional Question 1:** Does this effect hold for buyers as well.
 More specifically, do buyers’ RT’s also varied with the size of sellers’ counteroffers?

 **Result:** Sellers were not the only ones whose RT’s showed interesting variation – buyers’ RT’s also varied with the size of sellers’ counteroffers (Fig. 4).
 Looking at the gap between a seller’s counteroffer and their buyer’s original offer, larger gaps led to faster rejections and slower acceptances from the buyers.
-The difference in RT was substantial, decreasing from 5.58 hours to 2.96 hours for rejections of gaps from 10% to 100% of the original gap (between the list price and the buyer’s first offer).
+The difference in RT was substantial, increasing from 2.96 hours to 5.58 hours for compromises from 10% to 100%.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_9.png" title="example image" class="img-fluid rounded z-depth-1" width="400px" %}
+        {% include figure.liquid loading="eager" path="assets/img/project_1_images/project_1_fig_7.png" title="example image" class="img-fluid rounded z-depth-1" width="400px" %}
     </div>
 </div>
 <div class="caption">
-    Figure 4.
+    **Figure 4.
+Buyer’s RT reflects seller’s compromise.** Buyers’ median RT (in hours) as a function of sellers’ compromise, conditional on the buyer accepting or rejecting the offers.
 Buyers’ median RT (in hours) as a function of sellers’ compromise, conditional on the buyer accepting or rejecting the offers.
 The seller’s compromise is the amount that they lowered their counteroffer, divided by the gap between the list price and the buyer’s offer.
 A 100% compromise would be a counteroffer that matches the buyer’s offer; a 0% compromise would be a counteroffer that is the list price.
 The size of the dots indicates the relative amount of data in that bin, across both curves, and the bars represent bootstrapped standard errors.
 </div>